elitekaycy/advanced-java/week1/spark/labs/wordCountMapReduce/readme.md

 ## Overview

-This project demonstrates a simple MapReduce implementation in Java to count the frequency of words in a text file.
-The program includes methods for reading a file line by line, mapping the words to their counts, and reducing the intermediate results to get the final word counts.
+This project showcases my implementation of a simple MapReduce framework in Java aimed at counting word frequencies in a text file.
+I've designed methods to read the file line by line, map words to their respective counts, and reduce the intermediate results to produce the final word counts.

 ### Components